Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

 Yes, Town staff are actively pursuing every available option at both the state and federal level.
+Senator Michael Bennet and Congressman Joe Neguse have committed to provide letters of support for future grant opportunities.

 The ballot initiative created through the citizens' initiative process outlined the use of potential tax.
 “Sec.
 15-40 Purpose of tax.
 The Board of Trustees hereby declares that the purpose of the levy of the Retail Marijuana Sales Tax imposed by this Article is for raising funds for the construction of a new community or recreation center, and/or other general operating expenses as may be designated instead by the Town on an annual basis.”